Skip to main content

 These include ease of incorporation procedures, management flexibility, financial accounting discretion, and nominee services, to name a few.
 In the next section, we’ll discuss these in more detail.

-What Type of Businesses Benefit?
+What Type Of Businesses Benefit?

 It really depends on what your business is, where you reside and what you hope to achieve by going offshore.
 Some individuals who are to benefit the most from a foreign-based company are those with business and financial activities in: